-If you have been accepted to be a language assistant in a UK school, find information and resources below to make your assistant placement a success.
+If you have been accepted to be a Modern Language Assistant in the UK, find information and resources below to make your assistant placement a success.

 Prepare for your arrival

-An information booklet for language assistants in UK schools is available to download from the bottom of this page.
+Our Modern Language Assistant booklet is available to download at the bottom of this page.
 It contains all the information you should need for your placement, such as arranging travel, visas and accommodation, and sorting out payment and taxes, as well as information about your role as a language assistant, settling in, and life outside work.

 Set up a project during your placement

-Former language assistants have found that one way to make an impact during their placement is to organise a language-based learning project to engage and inspire students as well as show the relevance of learning a language.
+Assistants can make an impact during their placement by organising a language-based learning project to engage and inspire students as well as show the relevance of learning a language.

 A project is a sequence of activities that you carry out in class over a number of weeks that will lead to a visible product or outcome at the end.